 If you're a continuing student, you can take a placement test weekdays at the Testing Center.
 It isn't necessary to register ahead of time.
 Check the test schedule for days and times.

-If you're a new student, enrolling autumn quarter, you should plan to take any placement tests when you're here for your Advising & Orientation session.
-Placement tests for first-year students are offered in the morning of Day 1, before the Advising & Orientation session begins; placement tests for transfer students are offered at various times during the Advising & Orientation session.
-For times and other information, please visit the Advising & Orientation testing schedule.
+If you're a new student, enrolling autumn quarter, Math placement tests are offered in the morning of Day 1, before the Advising & Orientation session begins; all other placement tests must be taken in the Testing Center, during the regular testing schedule.
+Placement tests for transfer students are offered at various times during the Advising & Orientation session.

 Placement testing for Math, Spanish, Korean, French, German, Italian, and Japanese takes about 90 minutes from check-in to dismissal.
 Check-in starts promptly at the scheduled times, so be sure to arrive early.